-7.8 Lighting the boiler
+7.9 Lighting the boiler

 Some products incorporate an anti cycling time delay.
 It is normal when first switching the boiler on for the boiler to operate on heating for a few seconds then switch off.
 After 3-4 minutes has elapsed the boiler will then re ignite and operate perfectly normally.
+The ignition delay cycle does not prevent normal operation of the boiler to provide D.H.W.